OpenDMA/opendma-spec/OpenDMA-Spec.md

 ### Section II.2: Extended document management model

-The set of extended document management classes consists of:
+Version 0.8 of this standard does not define document management data models beyond the basic model.

-- AccessControl
+The following features are currently discussed to be added to this standard:
-  Describe me.
+- Renditions

-- Rendition
+- Annotations or notes
-  Describe me.
+- Taxconomies like tags and categories

-- Policy
+- Compound documents
-  Describe me.
+- Legel holds

-- Retention
+- Retention and Disposition
-  Describe me.
+- Permissions and access control